JeffCohen/ez/README.md

 * Adds ActiveRecord::Base `.read` method so that models have complete *CRUD*: `.create`, `.read`, `.update`, and `.delete`.
 When given an integer, `.read` becomes a synonym for `.find`.
 When given a hash, it is a synonym for `.where`.
 * Adds `.sample` method to choose a random row.
-* Adds `.to_ez' to generate a snippet from legacy models that you can paste into models.yml.
+* Adds `.to_ez` to generate a snippet from legacy models that you can paste into models.yml.